Updated December 17, 2020

 - We will communicate with our hotels and restaurants to ensure they are following updated recommendations for maintaining safety.

-- We will increase the number of meals we eat outside of restaurants by doing more upscale picnics or take-out al fresco dining.
+- We will eat as many meals outside as possible by doing more upscale picnics, outdoor dining, or take-out al fresco dining in local parks.

 - If we do eat indoors we will eat in smaller groups.